gooh/gooh.github.com/_posts/2014-12-09-The-90-Minute-Rule-for-better-team-productivity.md

 Another example might be you finding yourself unable to get into the flow.
 One of your coworkers might suggest to [pair program][pairs] with you for an hour.
 Having a coworker at your side can already help to you channel your attention.

+Also, while it's called *the 90 Minute Rule*, there is no reason you need to stick with that number.
+If 90 minutes feels too long for you, pick a time that feels more appropriate for your team needs.

 **TL;DR:** when you need help, ask in time.